amzn/jekyll-doc-project/README.md

-# jekyll-doc-project
+## Jekyll Doc Project -- a theme for building documentation websites with Jekyll

-This repository contains an open-source Jekyll theme for authoring and publishing technical documentation.
-This theme is used by Appstore/Alexa tech writers and other community members.
-Most of the theme's files are stored in a Ruby Gem (called jekyll-doc-project).
+This repo contains the Jekyll Doc Project theme, which is used for creating documentation projects with Jekyll.
+For information on getting started, see \_docs/jekyllhowto/Theme Instructions/jekyllhow-to-getting-started.md.
+The Theme Instructions folder contains all the documentation needed to work with this theme.